-Entoloma Vernum is also known as Nolanea Verna is a small agaric that has a grey-brown cap and stem, with brown gills.
+Entoloma vernum is also known as Nolanea Verna is a small agaric that has a gray-brown cap and stem, with brown gills.
 It can be seen mainly in spring, but also during summer and autumn, and occur as solitary or in small trooping groups in grasslands, often in the vicinity of conifers.

 This mushroom is one of the earliest members of its genus to begin producing fruitbodies; however, it is not edible and so of great interest to forayers (because of its rarity) but very little to foragers.

 Note also that some Entoloma species with which particularly pale forms of Entoloma vernum could be confused are known to be very seriously poisonous.

 Saprobic; growing scattered to gregariously under red pine and other conifers; spring.

 2-5.5 cm; conic to broadly conic, flattening out somewhat but retaining a sharp, central "nipple"; dry; silky to nearly bald; sometimes appearing to have sheen; dark brown to medium brown; the margin becoming slightly lined with age.

 Narrowly attached to the stem, or nearly free from it; close or nearly distant; dull buff to grayish or brownish at first, becoming pinkish; short-gills frequent.

 3-10 cm long; 4-8 mm thick; equal, or slightly tapered toward the apex; dry; finely fibrillose near the apex, but nearly bald elsewhere; brownish to tan or brown overall, but paler at the apex; sometimes twisted; basal mycelium white.